Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 Cool stuff : **domain parsing** with composing domain, splits a single column (domain) to multiple domains in the same composing domain

 #### Third step : Matching
 Detection of redundant data, after cleaning, even using fuzzy algos.
 Done in DQS using **matching policies** in the KB.
+Quite powerful but you have to determine your parameters manually :/

 ## DQS automation
+Using **SSIS**, you can access and use KBs in the data flow (no matching yet) with the "DQS Cleansing component".
+Using the **Excel MDS add-in**, you can access the matching policies.